Factorization/macOS-dotfiles/README.md

     git clone git@github.com:Factorization/macOS-dotfiles.git
     ```

+1. Ensure you are signed in to the App Store

-1. Run the bootstrap.sh script
+1. Run the `bootstrap.sh` script